 The award of variable remuneration is subject to deferment in accordance with the remuneration policy.
-In general, the proportion of variable remuneration with respect to the share-based incentive, sales incentive, and senior management's and some key personnel's annual bonus are subject to deferment.
-The share-based incentive is granted for a vesting period with pre-determined vesting condition.
+In general, the proportion of variable remuneration with respect to the share-based incentive, sales incentive, and Senior Executive Members' and Key Personnel's annual cash bonus are subject to deferment.